|Hometown:||Forest of the Pacific Northwest|

-I’m Bomber the Fox, proud mascot of the best team in the National Lacrosse League, the Washington Stealth.
+I’m Bomber the Fox, proud mascot of the best team in the National Lacrosse League, the Vancouver Stealth.
 Being a part of the Stealth is something I’ve waited for my whole life.

 I’ve loved lacrosse ever since I was a kit.
-Growing up with my family in what you call the Mt.
-Baker-Snoqualmie Forest, there were very few lacrosse players to help me practice.
+Growing up with my family in the forest, there were very few lacrosse players to help me practice.
 I took my lacrosse stick wherever I went.
 I found a big rock to practice passing and catching, dreaming of the day I could take my skills to the pros.

 One day in 2010, my mother took me on a hunting trip to teach me how to catch food since I was a year away from leaving the den out on my own.
 Food was hard to find that day, we traveled farther than normal, closer to where humans live.
 Little did I know, that hunting trip would change my life.

-My mother had chased a rabbit off into the woods while I continued to search near Sulfur Creek, where a man was fly-fishing nearby.
+My mother had chased a rabbit off into the woods while I continued to search, where a man was fly-fishing nearby.
 He saw me and slowly approached.
 Mother always told me to run from humans, but I could sense that he was not dangerous.
 He asked my name and I told him I was Bomber the Fox.
-He noticed my lacrosse stick and told me his name was Art Webster, assistant coach for the new professional lacrosse team just outside of the forest, the Washington Stealth.
+He noticed my lacrosse stick and told me his name was Art Webster, assistant coach for the professional lacrosse team just outside of the forest, the Vancouver Stealth.

 My heart nearly jumped out of my chest!
 I loved to hear stories of the Stealth, with players like Rhys Duch, Lewis Ratcliff and Athan Iannucci dominating the other teams in the NLL.
 And now they are right in my back yard?
 It was a dream come true.